 Virgil Abloh looks to the wild absurdity of The Wizard of Oz for his latest collection at the esteemed fashion house.

-Following the brand’s unprecedented decision to show off-calendar in the wake of COVID-19, Louis Vuitton’s highly anticipated menswear show finally dropped last night.
+Following the brand’s to show off-calendar in the wake of COVID-19, Louis Vuitton’s highly anticipated menswear show finally dropped last night.
 Titled ‘A Manifesto According to Virgil Abloh’, the show was held at the port of Shanghai, with appropriately nautical LV printed shipping containers setting the backdrop for a captivating display of fashion magic.

-The collection looks to the story of Wizard of Oz, which Abloh previously referenced at his debut for the house back in 2018, drawing parallels on race, gender and culture that are both metaphoric and totally animate on the runway.
+The collection looks to the story of Wizard of Oz, which Abloh previously referenced at his debut for the house , drawing parallels on race, gender and culture that are both metaphoric and totally animate on the runway.
 “Under my artistic direction, I see my Louis Vuitton Men’s collections as my platform of nuance.
 I strive to employ fashion to reflect and affect ideals of inclusivity, unity and humanity,” Abloh said of the collection.
 “Through nuance, I believe in making my mark with poise, style and grace.”

 And what a show it was.
 Abloh packed a visual punch with surrealist scorpion broaches a la Schiaparelli, block colour knits in rasta hues, bulging puffa jackets in sizzling monogram latex and even a range of Mad hatter caps, all enveloped in luscious silk scarves, sort of like what JLS would have worn back in 2009.